kewinremy/rapi/Readme.md

 # RAPI

 ## Context
-A simple application illustrating how to create an api with golang, gin & postgres.
+Rapi is a simple application illustrating how to create an api with golang, gin & postgres.

 ## Running the application
 1. start the postgres database: `sudo service postgresql start`
+2. build the application: `go build`
-2. run the application: `go run rapi`
+3. run the application: `go run rapi`

 ## Endpoints & Usage